O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

     Fields that are parsed from API-responses and added to outbound API-calls.

-    If the API-response has fields/values inside a nested-dict - you currently have to handle them manually.
-In that case do not add the nested-field inside this config-attribute.
-To handle them manually add the :code:`_search_call` and :code:`_build_request` methods.
+    If the API-response has fields/values inside a nested-dict, consider using the :code:`NestedModule` class which handles this automatically.
+See the :ref:`Nested API Support <usage_develop_nested>` section for details.

+    For complex cases that can't be handled by :code:`NestedModule`, you can handle them manually by adding the :code:`_search_call` and :code:`_build_request` methods.
 Per example see: `webproxy_general <https://github.com/O-X-L/ansible_opnsense/blob/latest/plugins/module_utils/main/webproxy_general.py>`_.

 * :code:`FIELDS_CHANGE`